 I believe it is vitally important for the operational requirement to be present in the decision-making process....[O]ur role should be to act as an operational consultant to ensure the risk-vs-requirement discussion is not based solely on technical and programmatic concerns.
-I recommend for future launches of DoD systems, by either NASA or Systems Command, that US Space Command perform that consultant role.
+I recommend for future launches of DoD systems, by either NASA or Systems Command, that US Space Command perform that consultant role.33 relationship between his command and his component Air Force Space Command.
+By 1987, he agreed with Under Secretary Aldridge and Major General Maurice C. "Tim" Padden, commander of Air Force Space Command, that the Air Force component should represent U.S. Space Command interests at user meetings.
+In any event, now operators would be more directly involved.54

 Specifically, he proposed that U.S. Space Command be accorded formal voting membership on the user committee, now termed the Space Launch Advisory Group.
-His proposal, however, became part of the thorny issue of "normalizing"
+His proposal, however, became part of the thorny issue of "normalizing" the